 Christian O.Woite was executed by the Boers during the 1st Boer War.
 His story is told in Ref 8.
 He was from Prussia, one of the countries in Germany, had been living in the Cape for a few years before coming to Potchefstroom.
 Here he practised as a healer and seemed to be fairly successful and had become well known in the area.
 On the 8th of January 1881 he and his son, Wilhelm, of 19 were brought before the war council of the Boers, being accused of spying for the British.
 The trial was a secret trial, thus the exact nature of the charge and the evidence lead are not known.
 Christian was sentenced to be executed and his son acquitted.
 Only 2 hours were allowed to prepare for the execution.
 Just enough time to allow his wife to say good bye and for the local pastor of the Berlin Mission church, B.Kohler, to lead him in prayer.
 He left behind a wife and nine children.

-Another source has just come to my attention about the death of Christian Woipe, it appeared in a New Zealand newspaper and is based on a report by the Referent Posselt of New Germany in Natal: https://paperspast.natlib.govt.nz/periodicals/NZT18811111.2.20.
+Another source that has come to my attention about the death of Christian Woite, it appeared in a New Zealand newspaper and is based on a report by the Referent Posselt of New Germany in Natal: push here.
 That article differs in some of the details, but overall reports the same event.
 Rev. Posselt was a missionary of the Berlin Mission society active in New Germany in Natal.
-It is stated in the article that Christian and his family had lived in New Germany thus in Natal before moving to Potchefstroom.
+It is stated in the article that Christian and his family had lived in New Germany before moving to Potchefstroom.
 The report also revealed why Christian was accused of spying.
 He had written a letter to one of the British officers in Potchefstroom about the plan of the Boers to declare a new republic.
 This letter was left behind in a hotel room when the British vacated and moved to the fort.
 It was found by the Boers when they took occupation of some rooms in the hotel.

-And now I found another source which tells the story somewhat differently: https://newspapers.library.wales/view/3559740/3559746/33/LIVERPOOL.
+And now, I found another source which tells the story somewhat differently: .
 Here Christian was a tailor and the letter was found with Major Clarke when they surrendered.
-I give up, history is a very difficult subject.
-This reference also contains the text of the letter, which I will not repeat here because the authenticity is in question.
+This reference also contains the text of the letter, which I will reproduce here with the proviso that I am not certain of its authenticity.

-I have searched the graveyard for Christian Woipe's grave, to no avail, thus no picture.
+I have searched the graveyard for Christian Woite's grave, to no avail, thus no picture.

 The Oude Dorp (the old town) was situated about 7 miles north along the Moiriver.
 Apparently nothing is left of the place, anything left standing was demolished after the place was vacated.
 Nearby is a old farmhouse dating from those days (see picture).